Anthony Fauci Says Donald Trump ‘Did Listen’ To Data Before Extending Social Distancing Guidelines

 “It was a pretty clear picture.
 Dr. Debbie Birx and I went in together in the Oval Office and leaned over the desk and said, ‘Here are the data.
 Take a look.’
 He looked at them, he understood them and he just shook his head and said, ‘I guess we got to do it.'”

-Fauci added that he and Brix cited the rising hospitalizations in New York City and New Orleans and the leveling off of cases not happening during the originally estimated timeline as factors in the president’s decision.
+Fauci added that he and Brix cited the rising hospitalizations in New York City and New Orleans — and the fact that the number of cases continues to climb — as factors in the president’s decision.

 Trump announced on Sunday that he would be extending the nationwide social distancing guidelines that were set to expire on Monday.
-The 30-day extension is a shift from some of Trump’s previous statements over the past week that suggested that the guidelines would be relaxed in some regions and that the economy could be fully re-opened on April 12.
+The 30-day extension is a shift from some of Trump’s previous statements over the past week — statements suggesting that the guidelines would be relaxed in some regions, and that the economy could be fully re-opened on April 12.

-As of publishing, there are more than 141,000 cases of COVID-19 with 2,461 deaths nationwide, per CNN.
-In his press conference announcing the extension of guidelines, Trump suggested that the death peak will spike in two weeks based on scientific models, but he is expecting the United States to be “on our way to recovery” by June 1.
+As of publishing, there are more than 141,000 cases of COVID-19 in the United States, with 2,461 deaths being attributed to the virus nationwide, per CNN.
+In his press conference announcing the extension of guidelines, Trump suggested that the the number of deaths attributed to the coronavirus would peak in two weeks based on scientific models, but he is expecting the United States to be “on our way to recovery” by June 1.

-Dr. Anthony Fauci says the coronavirus task force “argued strongly with the President” to extend federal social distancing guidelines “and he did listen.”https://t.co/O8SG3jMVVM pic.twitter.com/9FC1MiSW2Z
+Birx and Fauci went into Oval together and leaned over Resolute desk and said, “Here are the data.
+Take a look,” Fauci said on CNN.
+Fauci said Trump looked at the coronavirus numbers and said, “I guess we've got to do it” and decided to extend social distancing through April 30. pic.twitter.com/bs8g6HjayM

 Fauci also expanded on a comment he made Sunday when he told CNN’s Jake Tapper that there could be 100,000 or more deaths and millions of confirmed cases from the COVID-19 pandemic.
 When asked if so many deaths were a reasonable expectation with measures such as social isolating in place, Fauci said he “wouldn’t be surprised” if such a high amount of casualties were reached.